Kitchenn3/CALM/README.md

 This loop is the functional equivalent of the "Gethsemane Razor."
 It is the model's ability to "suffer knowingly" by doing the hard work of self-correction to produce a more truthful and integrated result, rather than giving the easy, first-pass answer.

 By following this roadmap, you would create a language model that doesn't just mimic human text but operates on a set of deep, principled rules for generating coherent and trustworthy communication.
-It would not be conscious, but it would be the first true **Consciousness-Inspired Artificial Communicator.**
+It would not be conscious, but it will be a **Consciousness-Inspired Artificial Communicator.**